People

 Jie Yun

 Jie obtained her Ph.D. in Civil and Environmental Engineering from MIT, working with Prof. Dave Des Marais on understanding plant stress responses.
 While at MIT, she focused on understanding how different plant genotypes or species respond to environmental stresses, with an emphasis on gene regulation networks.
-Before that, she pursued a M.S. in Civil and Environmental Engineering at Carnegie Mellon University, where she first worked on plants, focusing on phytoremediation and nanoparticle application in plants as agrochemicals.
+Before that, she pursued a M.S. in Civil and Environmental Engineering at Carnegie Mellon University, focusing on phytoremediation and nanoparticle application in plants as agrochemicals.
 She also has a B.Eng. in Water Supply and Sewerage Engineering from Shenyang Jianzhu University.

 jie edges